Five-cylinder engine

 - 20 - oil dipstick;

-- 21 - oil sump;
+- 21 - oil pan;

 - 22 - water pump

-At the rear end of the camshaft is the ignition distributor drive gear.
+At the rear end of the camshaft is the distributor drive gear.
 The camshaft also drives the fuel pump on carburetor engines.

 The crankshaft is forged steel and rotates on six bearings.

-The pistons are cast from aluminum alloy with steel inserts, each piston has two compression rings and one oil scraper ring.
+The pistons are cast from aluminum alloy with steel inserts; each piston has two compression rings and one oil scraper ring.